webix-hub/docs/data/desktop/skins.md

 All CSS files for skins reside in the **codebase/skins** folder of the package.
 }}

+The Webix library provides a handy tool [Skin Builder](https://webix.com/skin-builder/) that allows you to choose some of default skins for your interface and apply your designer skills to create a custom skin.

 Using Skins
 -------------

-In order to apply the selected skin correctly, you take two steps:
+In order to apply the selected skin correctly, you should take two steps:

 1 .
 Include the .css file of the necessary skin into the document's head: